versotile-org/fortress/.github/CONTRIBUTING.md

 # Contributing Guide

 Hello!
-We, the maintainers, are very pleased that you are interested in contributing to Verso.
+We, the maintainers, are very pleased that you are interested in contributing to Fortress.
 However, before you submit your contribution, please take a moment to read the [Code of Conduct](CODE_OF_CONDUCT.md) and the appropriate section for the contribution you plan to make:

 - [Issue Reporting Guidelines](#issue-reporting-guidelines)
 - [Pull Request Guidelines](#pull-request-guidelines)